centre-for-effective-altruism/cea-www-static/src/content/pages/donate/usa.md

 <h3><i class="fa fa-money"></i> Bank Transfer</h3>

 Please [email us](/contact) and we’ll send you our banking details.
-Donating via wire transfer saves us a 5% fee from Tides, so this is our preferred method for larger donations.
+Donating via wire transfer or ACH is our preferred method for larger donations.
 If you indicate that you are a US taxpayer, we will issue an IRS-compliant receipt and send you a copy of our IRS determination letter upon request.

 </div>